 Vitamin B12 is a water-soluble vitamin that is important for our metabolic functions and the normal functioning of nerves and blood cells.
 Cyanocobalamin is a man-made Vitamin B12 that can be used to treat Vitamin B12 deficiency due to inadequate dietary intake.
-Vitamin B12 deficiency often occurs in patients with malabsorption or metabolic disorders and follow a strict vegetarian diet, which may lead to megaloblastic anemia and brain damage.
+Vitamin B12 deficiency often occurs in patients with malabsorption or metabolic disorders and who follow a strict vegetarian diet, which may lead to megaloblastic anemia and brain damage.

 If you are taking it by mouth, the dose can range from 50-2000 micrograms daily.
 Higher doses (i.e. 1000-2000 micrograms) by mouth are used for people with problems absorbing Vitamin B12.

-In Hong Kong, many types of Vitamin B12 are over-the-counter medicines and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, oral Vitamin B12 is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
-They can also be obtained from doctors.
+It can also be obtained from doctors.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 For detailed information about the use of Vitamin B12 in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.

 Healthy Matters is Hong Kong’s leading health resource.
 Our mission is to help you make better health decisions and take control of your health.